collab-uniba/EMTk/README.md

 ### Download

 The EMTk and all other software developed by Collab is available on [GitHub](https://github.com/collab-uniba).
+If you don't want to clone the repos, click on any of the buttons below to download directly.

 <a href="https://github.com/collab-uniba/Emotion_and_Polarity_SO/archive/master.zip">![EmoTXT](./img/button_emotxt.png)</a>
 &nbsp;